 9. Stay on track:

 It can be easy to get lost in an argument and start blending a bunch of arguments into one.
 Do not bring up the past or start listing everything that your partner has done wrong.
 Stay in the present and on topic.
 As tempting as it may be to strengthen your point, its counter productive to do so.
 Talk about what is bothering you in that moment, why you’re upset and what you hope can change to make things better.
 For example “Today when you didn’t do the dishes, I felt overwhelmed with chores.
-And I really need you to help more and to be more consistent” instead of saying “You never help around the house.
+And I really need you to help more and to be more consistent.”
+Don’t say, “You never help around the house.
 Last week you didn’t take out the garbage and two weeks ago you left a dirty towel on the bed for three days.”

 10. Know when it’s time to seek help.